curateteaching/digitalpedagogy/keywords/praxis.md

 ## Bethany Nowviskie, J. K. Purdom Lindblad, and Jeremy Boggs
 University of Virginia | Scholars' Lab |  [Website](http://scholarslab.org/)

 JENTERY: This is my shot at listing your institutional affiliation(s).
 Please feel free to revise.
 Apologies, too, if the author order is incorrect.
+Please feel free to correct any of my mistakes!

 ## Resources